StanfordSpezi/SpeziBluetooth/Sources/SpeziBluetooth/SpeziBluetooth.docc/SpeziBluetooth.md

 #
 -->

-Connect and communicate with Bluetooth devices.
+Connect and communicate with Bluetooth devices using modern programming paradigms.

 ## Overview